Go to content Go to navigation Go to search

 Now you’re ready.
 I’ve got tips.

 italian cheese vendorGo on a quest.
 Got a question about why folks do what they do?
+Why they have health care that doesn’t cost and arm and a leg?
 Find out for yourself.
 Want local regional foods, the best a restaurant has to offer?
 Discuss the food with the waiter and take his recommendations; it’s how you get good food in Italy because what’s special isn’t always offered to us hamburger eaters and isn’t always on the menu because they think we won’t like it.
 Or—go to an open air market and search for something you’ve never eaten before—perhaps agretti, or perhaps a rare cheese from a guy in a truck who likes talking and using his hands to make a point.

 Stay where you’re not isolated as a tourist.
 That usually means you won’t be staying in a hotel.
 You might try a self-catering vacation home or apartment, but you’ll get more advice in a rural agriturismo, a country house on a working farm, where there’s someone to lead you over the cultural hurdles and send you to the right places to learn what you want to learn.
 You’ll also eat well and learn how the Italian insistence on good ingredients has created a cuisine that’s the envy of the world, especially in places where the industrial hamburgers are awash in Ammonia or other noxious liquids.